MacsiDigital/laravel-zoom/README.md

     $meetings->perPage(); // returns how many results we return per page
 ```

 As noted above we are using collections as the base for the record sets, so anything that is possible in collections is possible here.
-As Zoom's ability to filter is limited we can therefore use the collections where function for example.
+As Zoom's ability to filter is limited we can use the collections 'where' function for example.

 ## Persisting Models

-Again, the aim is to be similar to laravel, so you can utilise save, create, update and make methods.
+Again, the aim is to be similar to laravel, so you can utilise the save, create, update and make methods.

 ### Save